 Estrogen dominance occurs when estrogen levels are abnormally high in relation to progesterone.
 This doesn’t necessarily mean that progesterone levels are normal and estrogen levels are higher; sometimes abnormally low progesterone levels can cause estrogen dominance.

 Estrogen dominance can be caused by several different factors.
 The first is excess fat cells.
 Fat cells produce and store estrogen.
 So, the more fat cells a woman has, the more estrogen she makes.

 Estrogen can also rise in response to some medications, including hormonal birth control and estrogen replacement therapy which can be a treatment for menopause.

 Estrogen dominance is also commonly linked with PCOS.
 Because of an excess amount of androgens, women with PCOS often experience a hormone imbalance that prevents ovulation from occurring (a.k.a. anovulation).
 When ovulation doesn’t occur there isn’t an empty follicle to produce progesterone.
 This leads to an excessive amount of estrogen in comparison to little or no progesterone.

-Estrogen dominance symptoms are different in every woman.
-Some common symptoms include:
+Estrogen dominance PCOS symptoms are different in every woman.
+Some common signs of estrogen dominance PCOS: